Review of strongly coupled regimes in gravity with Dyson-Schwinger approach: Introduction

 \section{Introduction}

-Among the theories of gravity, Einstein's general relativity (GR) has been extraordinarily successful at the classical level.
-It has stood the test of time by being consistent with several observations.
-Its most recent success includes the observation of gravitational waves (GW), which originates from coalescing black holes seen by the LiGO GW detector~\cite{LIGOScientific:2016aoc}.
+Among the theories of gravity, Einstein's general relativity (GR) has been extraordinarily successful classical theory.
+It has been stood the test of time by being consistent with several observations.
+Its most recent success include the advent of gravitational waves (GW), which originates from coalescing black holes seen by the LiGO GW detector~\cite{LIGOScientific:2016aoc}.
 Along with these, we also have obtained the images of the black holes which lay at the center of our galaxy involving the M87 as seen by the Event Horizon Telescope~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy,EventHorizonTelescope:2022xnr,EventHorizonTelescope:2022wok,EventHorizonTelescope:2022xqj}.
 Not only that as we know Einstein's theory of general relativity also extends to incorporate matter fields.
 This forms the fundamental basis of our modern understanding of cosmology, which also includes the early universe and origin of Big Bang.

 Having said these, Einstein's GR behaves pathologically and suffers non-renormalizability by known perturbative methods~\cite{Goroff:1985sz,Goroff:1985th} in the UV and be within the regime of validity of perturbation theory at length scales of the thoery much below the Planck scale in order to make sense of the quantum regime.
-There is yet another paradigm where GR falls short in consistency is the lack of a consistent Euclidean path integral approach.
-What we know is the traditional Euclidean action of GR is unbounded from below.
-This is sometimes also known called the ``conformal-factor problem".
-It has been also well known that the non-renormalizability and the conformal-factor problem of GR could be solved by adding quadratic-in-curvature terms.
-Indeed, the resulting theory, which is often called quadratic gravity, is renormalizable~\cite{Weinberg:1974tw,Deser:1975nv,Stelle:1976gc,Barvinsky:2017zlx} and a simple application of the prescription~\cite{Gibbons:1994cg} to determine the Euclidean action indicates that is also free from the conformal-factor problem in a sizable region of its parameter space~\cite{Menotti:1989ms} see Ref. \cite{Salvio:2024joi} for recent discussion on this topic.
+Another aspect where GR falls short is the lack of a consistent Euclidean path integral: the Euclidean action of GR is unbounded from below, also known as the ``conformal-factor problem".
+Both the non-renormalizability and the conformal-factor problem of GR could be solved by adding quadratic-in-curvature terms.
+Indeed, the resulting theory, which is often called quadratic gravity, is renormalizable~\cite{Weinberg:1974tw,Deser:1975nv,Stelle:1976gc,Barvinsky:2017zlx} and a simple application of the prescription~\cite{Gibbons:1994cg} to determine the Euclidean action indicates that is also free from the conformal-factor problem in a sizable region of its parameter space~\cite{Menotti:1989ms}.